ruuvi/ruuvitag_fw/README.md

 ## Developing Ruuvi Firmware

-Instructions below are tested using OS X, but basically any Unix distribution (or even Windows) should be fine.
+Instructions below are tested using OS X and Ubuntu, but basically any Unix distribution (or even Windows) should be fine.
+Compilation works also using the *Bash on Ubuntu on Windows* -feature added in the July 2016 update of Windows 10 if you follow the Ubuntu directions.
 If you've compiled and flashed successfully (or unsuccessfully), please identify yourself on our Slack :)

 We also host some ready binaries so it's not necessary to setup a development environment if you would be happy to use those.
 So, please check a `builds` directory first.
 If you would like to modify the firmware code, continue reading: